awsdocs/amazon-redshift-management-guide/doc_source/db-auditing.md

 ## Enabling logging<a name="db-auditing-enable-logging"></a>

- Audit logging is not enabled by default in Amazon Redshift\.
-When you enable logging on your cluster, Amazon Redshift creates and uploads logs to Amazon S3 that capture data from the time audit logging is enabled to the present time\.
+ Audit logging is not turned on by default in Amazon Redshift\.
+When you turn on logging on your cluster, Amazon Redshift creates and uploads logs to Amazon S3 that capture data from the time audit logging is enabled to the present time\.
 Each logging update is a continuation of the information that was already logged\.

 **Note**
 Audit logging to Amazon S3 is an optional, manual process\.
 When you enable logging on your cluster, you are enabling logging to Amazon S3 only\.
 Logging to system tables is not optional and happens automatically for the cluster\.
 For more information about logging to system tables, see [System Tables Reference](https://docs.aws.amazon.com/redshift/latest/dg/cm_chap_system-tables.html) in the Amazon Redshift Database Developer Guide\.